WEEE-Open/sardina/README.md

 - `wc -l` to count lines
 - some 🐍 magic to contact GitHub's [APIs](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#statistics) (aka the `requests` library)

+or, optionally

+- `cloc` - a dedicated [utility](https://github.com/AlDanial/cloc) to count lines of code

 ## Why

 For our yearly report and recruitment presentation.